As regular Write Change Grow readers will know, I left my corporate job in February 2011.

 Everyone’s got many interests – how are we not all scanners?

 Puttylike – Start Here

 Ashley is truly inspiring.
 She is gutsy, crazy in a wonderful way and totally motivated.
-Ash tells it like is it.
+Ash tells it like it is.
 Her blog is not for the timid.
-If you don’t like swearing, than I probably wouldn’t recommend it being for you.
+If you don’t like swearing then it’s probably not the read for you.

-Farnoosh Brook is fast becoming one of my favourite bloggers.
+Farnoosh Brook is one of my favorite bloggers.
 Her site Prolific Living is based on smart habits for rich living.
 She is inspiring. motivating and down to earth.
-I have featured her posts regularly in my Top 20 posts and also on my Facebook Write Change Grow page.

 Farnoosh left her corporate job in 2011 and is now pursuing her passion for helping others.

 From Fear to Motivation in 22 Radical Thoughts

 The 3 Secrets to Staying Motivated in a Corporate Job